rajewsky-lab/openst/docs/examples/adult_mouse/preprocessing_sequencing.md

 Now you need to add the sample data and metadata to `spacemake`.
 For this, you will also need the puck (tile) barcode files, which [can be generated](../../computational/preprocessing_sequencing.md#computing-barcodes-and-spatial-coordinates-of-all-tiles) with the `openst` package.

-For simplicity, we provide in this [link](https://zenodo) the tile barcode files that are related to this sample, as well as the
-[coordinate system](https://zenodo) for the Illumina flow cell that was used to generate the capture area of this experiment.
+For simplicity, we provide the tile barcode files that are related to this sample, as well as the coordinate system for the Illumina flow cell that was used to generate the capture area of this experiment (a link will be available soon).

 When downloading the tile barcode files, create a folder under `openst_e13_demo/data` called `tiles`.
 Move the files of the tile barcode files into this folder.
 Also, move the coordinate file to the `puck_data` folder in the `spacemake` directory.